 Under the hood, default tool use works by:

-- be converted to the user role so that chat templates without the tool role are still compatible
+Converting tool role messages to the user role so that chat templates without the tool role are compatible

 Results will vary by model.